SenpaiHunters/SpotOn/README.md

 ### Arc
-Arc is Chromium on crack, it's so nice, MacOS exclusive, this is my main browser will be providing images from this website!
+Arc is Chromium on crack, it's so nice, MacOS exclusive, and this is my main browser will be providing images from this website!

 ### Firefox
 Firefox will be invested into more, as some features broke on that side.